 Land Use Compatibility Criteria Response Compliance i.
 The use of outdoor advertising in a given locality should not be inconsistent with the land use objectives for the area outlined in the relevant LEP.
-The proposal is located on land zoned SP2 under the KLEP 2015.
-The proposal is consistent with the zone objectives in the KLEP 2015 as it is compatible with the surrounding land uses being commercial/retail premises associated with the Lindfield local centre and a highly frequented road and rail corridor.
-Yes ii.
+The proposal is located on land zoned SP2 Railway Infrastructure under the Ashfield Local Environmental Plan 2013 (ALEP 2013).
+The proposed advertising signage is permissible within the SP2 zone under the ALEP.
+The proposal is consistent with the SP2 zone objectives in the ALEP 2013 as it is compatible with and will not detract from the major road corridor.
+1 ii.
 Advertisements must not be placed on land where the signage is visible from the following areas, if it is likely to significantly impact on the amenity of those areas: environmentally sensitive area heritage area (excluding railway stations) natural or other conservation area open space (excluding sponsorship advertising at sporting facilities in public recreation zones) waterway residential area (but not including a mixed residential and business zone, or similar zones) scenic protection area national park or nature reserve.
-The proposal is not expected to be directly visible from the named areas.
-It is noted the environment is largely mixed use and there are approved developments that have not yet been constructed.
-The VIA and LIA at Appendix 4 and 5 address potential visual impacts in greater detail.
-In addition, the site is located on the boundary of a heritage item, however as this item is a railway station it is excluded from this clause.
-Yes iii.
+The proposal is not located in an environmentally sensitive area and it is unlikely the sign will have tangible impacts to the nearby Federal-Fyle Conservation Area in which it faces.
+Due to the existing mature vegetation located opposite the sign within the SP2 road widening zone and the R2 zone at the end of Bruce Street, the sign is well screened and is unlikely to result in any additional impacts to surrounding areas.
+The proposal is unlikely to comprise any additional adverse visual impact to what is currently occurring on site from the Hume Highway. √ iii.
 Advertising structures should not be located so as to dominate or protrude significantly above the skyline or to obscure or compromise significant scenic views or views that add to the character of the area.
-The sign will not protrude or dominate the skyline, nor will it obscure or obstruct significant views for the following reasons: the sign will be located within the railway corridor adjacent to the railway tracks there is existing mature vegetation located behind the proposal that will allow the sign to integrate into the site there are various build form elements including medium to high density building located in the area Yes
+The sign will be located within the railway corridor adjacent to the Hume Highway railway overpass.
+It will remain below the existing tree canopy and will not comprise any significant scenic views. \checkmark iv.
+Advertising structures should not be located so as to diminish the heritage values of items or areas of local, regional or state heritage significance.
+As detailed within the HIS, the proposal will not impact on any items of heritage significance (Appendix 6). \checkmark